 One of the most appealing offers that customers want when they go for shipping is “Free shipping”.
 Free shipping is considered one of the best incentives nowadays.
 The utmost benefits of Free shipping programs can give you the reasons why you need to apply it to your store as it can increase sales.

-Informing customers free shipping by using the Free shipping bar module in your store is the right choice.
+Informing customers free shipping by using the Free shipping bar app in your store is the right choice.

 After setting up everything, you can save all the configuration.
 You can see the product you added to your store by selecting View product.
 You can continue to add more products or come back and add later even after your store launched.